therobot/infisical-opentofu-post/README.md

 }
 ```

-The following code declares a template which will be used for the startup script in the compute instance creation.
+The following code declares a template which will later be used for the startup script in the compute instance creation:

 ```tf
 data "template_file" "myapp_init_script" {